JamesCC/VMXProxyPy/readme.md

 ### Upgrading

+If you are running windows, just download a new copy from the website, unzip it and copy in your passcodes.txt and simrc.txt files from your old installation before you delete it.
+You may have also altered some .bat files for starting vmxproxy.

-If you are running linux, the following will upgrade your installation...
+If you are running Linux, the following will upgrade your installation in place...

     cd $HOME/vmxproxypy
+    git status

+git status will report any changes you have made to the installation.
+This is likely to be only passcodes.txt, and maybe simrc.txt.
+Copy those files so you can restore the file(s) after the upgrade.

+The following will revert any changes in the vmxproxypy directory (and any subdirectories), and pull in the latest vmxproxy...

+    git reset --hard
     git pull

-If you are running windows, just download a new copy from the website, unzip it and copy in your passcodes.txt and simrc.txt files from your old installation before you delete it.
+Then copy back any files that have changed.
+It is wise to check what you are overwriting looks similar (in case the upgrade as change the format of those files).

 ---
 JamesCC @ 14jun15